Today (Australian TV program): History

 The revamped line-up attracted constant media scrutiny and struggled to attain viewers – at times recording record-low ratings.
 It has been noted by some commentators however that the viewership gap with Sunrise was actually higher in Wilkinson's first year as co-host in 2007, with the audience building over time to eventually overtake Sunrise.
 The lower ratings were also attributed to the fact that overall television audiences had decreased in comparison with prior years.

 In November 2019, the Nine Network announced that Karl Stefanovic would return to the show as co-host alongside Weekend Today co-host and 60 Minutes reporter Allison Langdon from January 2020.
 Both Georgie Gardner and Deborah Knight remained with the Nine Network with Gardner leaving the show immediately.

 In December 2019, it was announced that Perth-based Tracy Vo would replace Tom Steinfort as news presenter, Alex Cullen would replace Tony Jones as sports presenter and Tim Davies would replace Steven Jacobs as weather presenter.
 However, in March 2020 at the start of the COVID-19 pandemic, when the Western Australian state government imposed strict 14-day hotel quarantine for all incoming travellers from interstate and overseas, Vo permanently returned to Perth in order to be closer to her father who has a rare auto-immune condition.
 Alex Cullen now presents both news and sport.

 On 9 September 2022, Today broke the news of the death of Queen Elizabeth II.
 Karl Stefanovic and Allison Langdon presented rolling coverage live from the United Kingdom from 4:30 am until 12 midday, when the coverage was taken over by David Campbell and Sylvia Jeffreys.
 Coverage included live crosses to Tracy Vo and Leila McKinnon, Charles Croucher and Carrie-Anne Greenbank, as well as various interviews with royal commentators including Camilla Tominey and Dickie Arbiter.

 In November 2022, the Nine Network announced that 60 Minutes reporter Sarah Abo would replace Allison Langdon from January 2023.
 Langdon has been appointed as host of A Current Affair replacing Tracy Grimshaw.

 In April 2024, 9News: Early Edition rebranded to Today Early News to better align and integrate with the show.

+In June 2026, Stefanovic departed Today for the second time due to a podcast interview he did independently with British far-right activist Tommy Robinson.
+Although Stefanovic's contract was due to expire in November 2026, Nine and Stefanovic both agreed it was not possible for him to host Today while having his independent podcast, and subsequently decided his departure would be immediate.